vrchat-community/UdonSharp/Tools/Docusaurus/docs/Class-Exposure-Tree.md

+---
+comment: Move to worlds/udon/udonsharp and update the screenshot.
+tags:
+  - move
+  - update
+---
 # Class Exposure Tree

 The Class Exposure Tree will tell you what classes and methods that are available in Udon.